With alerts you can easily tell whether an entity (the target for the notification) has one or more conditions associated with it:

 - If yes, its health status indicator on the selected index (APM, Browser, etc.) will be color-coded to the current state.
 To view a summary of current alert violations, mouse over its health status indicator.

-Exceptions: The health status indicator is not applicable for:
+The health status indicator doesn't apply for:

 - Entities targeted by labels